awsdocs/amazon-s3-developer-guide/doc_source/bucket-encryption.md

 **Note**
  S3 buckets with default bucket encryption cannot be used as destination buckets for [Amazon S3 Server Access Logging](ServerLogs.md)\.

+## Using Encryption for Cross\-account Operations<a name="bucket-encryption-update-bucket-policy"></a>

+Be aware of the following when using encryption for cross\-account operations:
++ The aws/s3 AWS managed CMK is used when a CMK ARN or alias is not provided at request\-time, nor via the bucket's default encryption configuration\.
++ If specifying your own CMK, you should use a fully qualified CMK key ARN\.
+When using a CMK alias, be aware that KMS will resolve the key within the requestor's account\.
+This may result in data encrypted with a CMK that belongs to the requestor, and not the bucket administrator\.
++ You must specify a key that you \(the requester\) has been granted `Encrypt` permission to\.
+For more information, see [Allows Key Users to Use a CMK for Cryptographic Operations](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-users-crypto)\.

 ## Using Default Encryption with Replication<a name="bucket-encryption-update-bucket-policy"></a>